Sonali-2147/Anomaly-Detection-in-Network-Traffic-Using-Isolation-Forest/README.md

 # Anomaly-Detection-in-Network-Traffic-Using-Isolation-Forest
 Using unsupervised learning techniques such as isolation forests or autoencoders to detect unusual patterns or anomalies in network traffic data, which could indicate potential security breaches or system malfunctions.

+Using the Http dataset from the KDDCUP in 1999.
+The dataset contains 623091 http connection records from seven weeks of network traffic.
+A connection is a sequence of TCP packets starting and ending at some well defined times, between which data flows to and from a source IP address to a target IP address under some well defined protocol.
+The dataset is already preprocessed and contains 41 features of the individual TCP connections, content features and traffic features.
+Each connection is labeled as either normal, or as an attack, with exactly one specific attack type.